jpcx/treee/README.md

 treee
 - provides a live view of any number of directory trees
-- interfaces with libgit2 to skip gitignored paths for each tree
+- links with libgit2 to skip gitignored paths for each tree
 - allows for manual pattern match exclusions
 - skips hidden files by default